Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Introduction

-In this paper, we mainly focus on solving bilevel polynomial optimization whose lower level constraining functions are linear in lower level variables.
+where each $a_j$ is a constant vector and $b_j(x)$ is a scalar polynomial.
+This class of bilevel optimization problem is broadly applied in portfolio design \cite{Gon2021}, price setting problems \cite{Labbe16}, toll optimization \cite{Kue2023}.
+In this paper, we consider a toll-setting problem in Example~\ref{ex:toll}.
+BPOPs can be relaxed into single-level deterministic polynomial optimization.
 Polynomial optimization has been extensively studied \cite{Las01,Las09book,Lau09,nie2014optimality,MPO}.
-A single level polynomial optimization problem can be solved globally by the Lasserre type Moment-SOS relaxations.
-Recently, these techniques have been used to design numerical algorithms for globally solving BPOPs in \cite{Jeyakumat16,nie2017bilevel,nie2020bilevel}.
+A single-level polynomial optimization problem can be solved globally by Moment-SOS relaxations.
+Recently, these techniques have been used to design numerical algorithms to globally solve BPOPs in \cite{Jeyakumat16,nie2017bilevel,nie2020bilevel}.